-Still in his mid-20's, percussionist Michael Israelievitch has been hailed by the New York Times for his "infectious charisma" and by the Toronto Star as a "very stylish and subtle musician."
-He has received praise in North America and abroad for his musicality and versatility as a solo, chamber, and orchestral player.
+Hailed by The New York Times for his “infectious charisma” and by the Toronto Star as a “very stylish and subtle musician”, percussionist Michael Israelievitch has firmly established a reputation for his innate musicality and “electrifying” artistry (The Pioneer Press).

-Michael has collaborated with artists including Martha Argerich, Measha Brueggergosman, Nelson Freire, Peter Oundjian, and his father Jacques Israelievitch and has performed chamber concerts at the Verbier Festival, Ottawa International Chamber Music Festival, Chautauqua Festival, and in New York City at Alice Tully Hall and Carnegie Hall’s Zankel Hall with pianist Leif Ove Andsnes.
+Michael has collaborated with artists including Martha Argerich, Measha Brueggergosman, Nelson Freire, and Peter Oundjian, and has performed chamber concerts at the Verbier Festival, Ottawa International Chamber Music Festival, Chautauqua Festival, Tanglewood Music Festival, and in New York City at Alice Tully Hall, Bargemusic, and Carnegie Hall’s Zankel Hall with pianist Leif Ove Andsnes.
 He has premiered works by leading composers including Samuel Adler, Michael Colgrass, and Libby Larsen.

 In 1999, Michael formed The Israelievitch Duo with his father, violinist Jacques Israelievitch.
 Since then, the two have commissioned dozens of works and have performed extensively in recital and with orchestra.
 In 2006, they released their first commercial recording, entitled Hammer and Bow.

 Michael's performances have been broadcast on National Public Radio (NPR), the Canadian Broadcasting Corporation (CBC), and in Europe on BBC Radio 3, Radio Suisse Romande, and the ARTE television network.
 He can also be heard on recordings for Fleur de Son Classics and Vanguard Classics.